jonmanahan/Architectural-Katas-Q4-2025-AI-Enabled-Architecture-Team-Nimrod/docs/decisions/005-dispatch-agent-orchestrator.md

 Hardcoded business logic that dispatches based on prioritization rules.

 - Good, because fast execution with minimal computational overhead
-- Good, because business stakeholders understand and can explictly influence rules and logic
+- Good, because business stakeholders understand and can explicitly influence rules and logic
 - Bad, because complexity grows exponentially with number of variables
 - Bad, because workflow cannot learn from operator feedback over time
 - Bad, because no conversational interface for operator negotiation or natural language explanation